 Further regulations will be required as to the detail of the action plans (including the form and manner and how frequently they should be produced) and what information is required in relation to outsourced workers.

-The Government’s updated timeline and guidance indicates that the measure regarding gender pay gap reporting and menopause action plans will be introduced on a voluntary basis on 6 April 2026 and then will formally take effect in spring 2027, although a specific date is not provided.
+The Government’s updated timeline and guidance indicates that the measure regarding gender pay gap reporting and menopause action plans was introduced on a voluntary basis on 6 April 2026 and then will formally take effect in spring 2027, although a specific date is not provided.
 The guidance suggests that for private companies, the first voluntary deadline for publishing an action plan will be 4 April 2027 (in respect of the 2026-2027 reporting year) and the mandatory deadline for publishing an action plan will be 4 April 2028 (in respect of the 2027-2028 reporting year), however confirmation is awaited in the regulations.
-The Government has confirmed that additional guidance for employers will be published in April 2026 on creating an action plan.

 However, implementation of the gender pay gap outsourcing measure will be depending on timelines for the draft Equality (Race & Disability) Bill (further details will follow in due course).